 Linda Hutcheon notes that when a narrative text is adapted, there is “almost always […] an accompanying shift in the political valence” (A Theory of Adaptation, 2006, p.
 141).
-The story might be the same in its essentials, but, even so, in small narrative choices made, lines of dialogue , elements of character, etc.,much food for reflection on differing ideological underpinnings, assumptions, morals, values, etc. is found.
+The story might be the same in its essentials, but in small narrative choices made, lines of dialogue , elements of character, etc., much food for reflection on differing ideological underpinnings, assumptions, morals, values, etc. is found.
 Where to locate this difference, then?
 In the author?
 The writer had a different intellectual and moral make-up to the director (assuming we can name the director as auteur).
-Or in the Culture?
+Or in the culture?
 Who writes a book, and an adaptation?
 An individual, or a culture?
 Considering many modern screen products, they appear to be written as much as anything by generic tropes.
 But are prevailing generic tropes themselves written by a culture?
 Surely they have a signifying purpose beyond mere cultural filler, which has enabled them to thrive in the meme pool?
-But perhaps the first point to be made before getting into these difficult questions is that a story doesn’t mean in the abstract.
-The narrative may remain the same between source and adaptation, but if the mode of narration changes, the narrative may mean, in an ideologico-political sense, something quite different from in both manifestations of the same story.
-If the story itself is not too saturated with evident ideological-political functions, just a few small changes can wholly shift the political valence.
+Perhaps the first point to be made before getting into these difficult questions is that a story doesn’t mean in the abstract.
+The narrative may remain the same between source and adaptation, but if the mode of narration changes, the narrative may mean, in an ideological sense, something quite different in both manifestations of the same story.
+If the story itself is not too saturated with evident ideological functions, just a few small changes can wholly shift the political valence.
 A few small crucial unargued assumptions may seem to convey a wholly different mode of considering the political.

 [B]efore we judge of them too harshly we must remember what ruthless and utter destruction our own species has wrought, not only upon animals, such as the vanished bison and the dodo, but upon its inferior races.
 The Tasmanians, in spite of their human likeness, were entirely swept out of existence in a war of extermination waged by European immigrants, in the space of fifty years.
 Are we such apostles of mercy as to complain if the Martians warred in the same spirit?
 (Bk.
 I, Ch.
 I)